myunusov/maxur-base/README.md

 Generate an announcement from the announcement template

-###clover

-The profile is activated automatically when you have a **clover.license** file in a root directory.

-It configures [maven-clover2-plugin] (https://docs.atlassian.com/maven-clover2-plugin) for check and report tests coverage.

-###gh-pages
+### gh-pages

 This profile can be activated manually:

 ```
 $ mvn clean install -Pgh-pages
 ```

-This plugin can deploy site without SSH key by OAuth Token.
+You can deploy site without SSH key by OAuth Token.

 *settings.xml*